 The cocktails are lovingly crafted, and the wine list features lots of choices from Germany and Austria.

-Just a couple of steps off Main Street, Otto’s is open every day, which is great in a town where many restaurants are closed on Monday and Tuesday evenings.
-It’s at the top of our list for places to go in Fredericksburg.
+Just a couple of steps off Main Street, Otto’s is open every day, which is an important find in a town where many restaurants are closed on Monday and Tuesday evenings.
+It’s our go-to that’s always at the top of our list for places to go in Fredericksburg.

 Vaudeville is a unique space that combines a bistro with a boutique and gallery.
 Often appearing on lists of best places to eat in Texas, it combines French flair with elements of Southern comfort food.

 The restaurant offers a lunch menu featuring freshly baked pastries and a selection of soups, salads, and sandwiches along with specialties like duck confit and buttermilk fried chicken.
 In the evening, main courses include hearty dishes like rack of lamb and braised beef with polenta.
-Their Sunday night supper club based around a multi-course tasting menu is also very popular.
+Their Sunday night supper club based around a multi-course tasting menu is one of the most special dining experiences in town.

 Hondo’s on Main